i-Apoorva/awsNginx-Node/README.md

 Task 2 Solution:
 - What problems will your application face when ELB(load balancer) is used to route requests?
 - Suggest a scalable solution when ELB (Elastic load balancer) is used.

 Problem can be with redirection of HTTP traffic to HTTPS.
 I will be needing different instances to handle the requests.
+By Using ELB we can create a scalable solution for our app, which will provide us autoscaling, health check, load distribution and hence redundancy.
+We can use elastic bean stalk to deploy the application.